 This guaranty shall be governed by and construed in conformity with the laws of the State of New York.
 The Guarantor hereby submits to the jurisdiction of the courts of the State of New York and to federal courts located within the City of New York.

-The Guarantor further consents to the entry and enforcement of any judgment against the Guarantor in the courts of the jurisdiction in which and to which the Guarantor or any of its property is present or is subject.
-Guarantor waives a jury trial.

-abovey
+The above embodies the entire terms of guaranty by Guarantor to Company for all Transactions, superceding any related prior understandings or agreements.

 Very truly yours,